Difference Between Gross Salary and Net Salary

 Gross salary is the salary before income tax deduction (Fed and state taxes), Social Security (FICA Tax – payroll tax), Health care insurance while net salary is a take-home salary which is credited in employee’s bank account.

-- Whenever any employee applies for any loan or to check credit eligibility Net Salary is taken into consideration but however, in certain circumstances, Gross Salary is considered as for calculating Bonus of employee or Insurance requirement.
+- Whenever any employee applies for any loan or to check credit eligibility, Net Salary is taken into consideration.
+However, Gross Salary is taken into consideration, in certain circumstances, like for calculating the Bonus of employee or Insurance requirement.

-- Also, one can change its Net pay or take-home salary figure and that could even vary monthly as employee has the option to reduce the amount of income tax by following the rules like if someone invests in insurance then he or she will be eligible for deduction under income tax act and he can increase the net pay in hand.
-Further Gross salary figure does not change as that is fixed and determined by the company and is mentioned in the offer letter of the employee but yes that changes only after receiving annual hikes.
+- Also, one can change its Net pay or take-home salary figure, and that could even vary monthly.
+The employee has the option to reduce the amount of income tax by following the rules.
+E.g., if someone invests in insurance, then he or she will be eligible for deductions under the income tax act, and he can increase the net pay in hand.
+Further Gross salary figure does not change as that is fixed and determined by the company and is mentioned in the offer letter of the employee, but yes, that changes only after receiving annual hikes.

-- For applying for credit cards as well Net salary figure is considered and based on that credit card limit is decided.
-The gross salary is the one that one cannot expect to receive the same in their bank account as taxes or retirement benefits are bound to be there.
+- For applying for credit cards as well, Net salary figure is considered, and based on that company decides the credit card limit.
+The gross salary is the one that one cannot expect to receive in their bank account as taxes or retirement benefits are bound to be there.

 |Basis||Gross Salary||Net Salary|

 |Definition||Gross Salary is the income that an employee gets in the form of CTC before considering retirement benefits (e.g., 401(k) benefits), Income Tax deduction.||Net Salary is the actual take away home salary that an employee gets in its bank account.|

 |Exclusions||Retirement Benefits (e.g., 401(k) benefits), Income Tax, which deducts at source, Shift Allowance, Free Meals if any.||This includes everything and deducts all the taxes and other retirement benefits.|